Understanding the US China Trade War: Timelines, Statistics, and More

 How did the US China trade war start?

 The China US trade war was started by America as a response to what President Trump views as China’s unfair trade practices.
 America accused China of intentionally growing the trade deficit in America, of stealing intellectual property, and of forced transfer of American technology into China.
 The US published a report titled “Findings of the Investigation into China’s Acts, Policies, and Practices Related to Technology Transfer, Intellectual Property, and Innovation Under Section 301 of the Trade Act of 1974.”
-The report was published in March 2018, and you can find it here.
+The report was published in March 2018.

 What is China’s main export to the US?